zkportal/aleo-oracle-docs/docs/guide/index.md

 ### Whitelist

 The notarizer maintains a list of hosts that are allowed to be notarized.
-You can query the list at `https://sgx.aleooracle.xyz/whitelist`.
+You can query the list at `https://sgx.aleooracle.xyz/whitelist` or `https://nitro.aleooracle.xyz/whitelist`.
 If you would like to whitelist a host, please contact us.

 ??? info "Current whitelist"